quadsurf/react-curriculum/01-introduction-to-react.md

 ### Components hierarchy

 React applications don't require many programming constructs.
-In most cases, there's simply no need to write controllers, models, directives, templates, or event listeners.
-In fact, all that's required is a hierarchy of **components**—encapsulated code that handles presentation, state, and behavior.
-Each component in the hierarchy knows how it should look and act given its current underlying data.
+With React, there's no need for things like controllers, directives, or templates.
+In fact, all that's required is a **component**—encapsulated code that handles presentation, state, and behavior.
+In other words, a component knows how it should look and act given its current underlying information.
+Here's a diagram that illustrates what's inside a component and the technologies it uses.

 ```text
 ┌─────────────────────────────── Component ──────────────────────────────┐